 After teaching himself to sculpt and carve wood, Weitzman begin a career as a sculptor on an on-commission basis for local governments and civic groups across the United States.
 In 1998, Weitzman created Creative Design Resolutions (CDR) to focus solely on highway and transportation projects.

 Believe it or not, this is our mission.

 To help cities across the nation tell their unique story by enhancing and beautifying their communities with aesthetics design for roadway and bridge projects.

 We bridge aesthetics + storytelling to inspire communities.

-At CDR, we know that it’s can be a taunting task to get the community excited about roadway and bridge projects without adding aesthetics to the conversation.
+At CDR, we know that it’s can be a daunting task to get the community excited about roadway and bridge projects without adding aesthetics to the conversation.
 But more importantly, when you integrate your history, your vision, values and aspirations for the future, you’re not just building another road, bridge, or sidewalk.
-Instead, you’re actually writing a new chapter in your city’s history to inspire future generations to come.
+Instead, you’re writing a new chapter in your city’s history to inspire future generations to come.

 Modularity matters & saves you money.

 CDR’s modular designs allow our clients to reconfigure multiple design patterns into an infinite number of combinations to create miles of unique designs across multiple infrastructure projects.

 In addition to designing bridges, highways, pedestrian facilities and urban streetscapes that are safe and functional, we’re looking ahead.
 Smart roads and cities are the future – that is why we are seeking partners to create energy-generating highways using Piezo electricity, Solar and Wind technologies.
 Smart infrastructure will help cities become more efficient and save money.